 The case studies below present experiences from countries that have incorporated priority health care services in their health insurance/prepayment benefits package.
 Each country has included priority services with different objectives in mind.
-Some of them did so expressly to increase use of priority services to help achieve the MDGs.
-In other countries, the objective was to offer comprehensive health care to the population and address equity and accessibility issues.
+In some cases, there was an intentional decision to increase

-^{3.} Prepayment refers to insurance members paying for average expected costs (among the risk pool) in advance, relieving them of uncertainty and ensuring compensation should a health risk occur (Gottret and Scheiber 2006).
+49 Stover, John, and Laura Heaton.
+1999.
+Famplan Version 4.
+A computer program for projecting future family planning requirements.
+A Computer Program for Projecting Future Family Planning Requirements.
+The Futures Group International.
+50 Prepayment refers to insurance members paying for average expected costs (among the risk pool) in advance, relieving them of uncertainty and ensuring compensation should a health risk occur (Gottret, P. and George Scheiber.
+2006.
+Health Financing Revisited.
+World Bank: Washington DC).